rmit-s3628653-alex-huang/Robot/README.md

 ## Design Explanations

 * Created a robot class object to facilitate extensibility (maybe multiple robots running on the same field).
-* Separated console printing and input from internal methods to allow better modularity (replacing the console ui with a proper gui).
+* Separated console printing and input from internal methods to allow better modularity (such as replacing the console ui with a proper gui in the future).
 * Junit for easy regression testing if more features are to be added.